-Prerequisite: Recommended Biology, Integrated Physics and Chemistry, Chemistry, or Physics and a minimum of one credit from the courses in the Agriculture, Food, and Natural Resources Program of Study.
+Prerequisite: Recommended Biology, Integrated Physics and Chemistry (IPC), Chemistry, or Physics and a minimum of one credit from the courses in the Agriculture, Food, and Natural Resources Career Cluster..

 Course Description: Advanced Plant and Soil Science provides a way of learning about the natural world.
 Students should know how plant and soil science has influenced a vast body of knowledge, that there are still applications to be discovered, and that plant and soil science is the basis for many other fields of science.
-To prepare for careers in plant and soil science, students must attain academic skills and knowledge, acquire technical knowledge and skills related to plant and soil science and the workplace, and develop
+To prepare for careers in plant and soil science, students must attain academic skills and knowledge, acquire technical knowledge and skills related to plant and soil science and the workplace, and develop knowledge and skills regarding career opportunities, entry requirements, and industry expectations.
+To prepare for success students need opportunities to learn, reinforce, apply, and transfer their knowledge and skills and technologies in a variety of settings.
+This course satisfies the 3rd or 4th year science credit and is counted in the GPA as an academic elective.